shreyaganguly/centrifuge/README.md

   -status string
     	Filtering based on the status of the github issue(value can be either open or closed or all)(DEFAULT:all) (default "all")
   -token string
-    	Access Token of your github account, if this flag is NOT set it will read from environemnt variable GITHUB_TOKEN
+    	Access Token of your github account, if this flag is NOT set it will read from environment variable GITHUB_TOKEN -project string
+  	Get the issues for a particular project
 ```

 #### Start extracting!!! :)